Trilarion/opensourcegames/entries/chocolate_doom.md

 - Code language: C
 - Code license: GPL-2.0

+Doom source port that accurately reproduces the experience of Doom as it was played in the 1990s.
 Supports a number of games and mods based on the Doom.

 License of assets?